landhyun/paintjs/README.md

 # paintjs

-Painting Board made wi VanilaJS from nomadcoders
+Painting Board made with VanilaJS from nomadcoders